jakim54/swift-closures-reading-swift-intro-000/README.md

 }
 ```

 Now you might think... `result` is 15! here.
 But, we don't know yet.
-Whomever calls on this `printMathResult` function must provide us with a function and its _that_ function's implementation which dictates the value of `result`.
+Whoever calls on this `printMathResult` function must provide us with a function and its _that_ function's implementation which dictates the value of `result`.
 Crazy, I know but very powerful!
 Let me look for a gif to put here (be right back).

 Feel free to peace out of here for a bit, get your bearings and come back.